pkgxdev/ossapp/README.md

 ## Anatomy

 tea/gui is a Svelte Electon app.
-The electron “backend” can be found in `modules/desktop`, the Svelte “frontend” in `modules/ui`.
+The electron “backend” can be found in `modules/desktop/electron`, the Svelte “frontend” is in both `modules/ui` and `modules/desktop/src`.

+Generic UI components designed for use with Storybook are located in `modules/ui` and more complex components with integrated business logic are in `modules/desktop/src`.

 The following technologies are used:

 - [svelte](https://svelte.dev/)
 - [tailwind](https://tailwindcss.com/)